-New York Theological Seminary was founded in 1900 by Wilbert Webster White as the Bible Teacher’s Training College in Montclair.
+New York Theological Seminary (NYTS) was founded in 1900 by Wilbert Webster White as the Bible Teacher’s Training College in Montclair.
 A gifted scholar and teacher, President White developed a curriculum that combined the study of the Bible in one’s own language with practical training for ministry.
-After moving to New York City in 1902, the school became known as The Biblical Seminary in New York.

 New York Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS) and chartered by the Regents of The University of the State of New York.

 Go to your profile page to get personalised recommendations!